Codium-ai/pr-agent/docs/docs/tools/describe.md

 !!! example "Possible configurations"

-    - `publish_labels`: if set to true, the tool will publish the labels to the PR.
-Default is true.
+    - `disable_publish_labels`: if set to true, the tool will not publish the labels to the PR.
+Default is false.

     - `publish_description_as_comment`: if set to true, the tool will publish the description as a comment to the PR.
 If false, it will overwrite the original description.
 Default is false.

     - `add_original_user_description`: if set to true, the tool will add the original user description to the generated description.
 Default is true.

-    - `keep_original_user_title`: if set to true, the tool will keep the original PR title, and won't change it.
-Default is true.
+    - `generate_ai_title`: if set to true, the tool will automatically generate a title for the PR.
+If false, it will keep the original title.
+Default is false.

     - `extra_instructions`: Optional extra instructions to the tool.
 For example: "focus on the changes in the file X. Ignore change in ...".